Right Column

 § 4141.
 Assessment of Administrative Fines

-(2) Class "B" violations shall not be less $501 nor more than $1,000.
-Class "B" violations are violations which the executive officer, or his or her designee, has determined involve either a person who, while engaged in the practice of occupational therapy, has violated a statute or regulation relating to the practice of Occupational Therapy Practice Act.
+(2) Class "B" violations shall not be less than $501 nor more than $2,500.
+Class "B" violations are violations that the executive officer, or his or her designee, has determined involve a person who, while engaged in the practice of occupational therapy, has violated a statute or regulation relating to the Occupational Therapy Practice Act.
 Class "B" violations are less serious in nature and may include, but are not limited to, violations which could have resulted in patient harm.
 Typically some degree of mitigation will exist.
-Such violations include, but are not limited to, failing to provide direct in-sight supervision of an aide when the aide performed a client related task that did not result in harm to a patient, or fraudulent medical billing, or supervising more occupational therapy assistants than allowed by law.
+Such violations include, but are not limited to, failing to provide direct in-sight supervision of an aide when the aide performed a client related task that did not result in harm to a patient, or failure to provide adequate supervision to an occupational therapy assistant, limited permit holder, student, or occupational therapy aid, resulting in no patient harm, or providing advanced practice services without board approval, or practicing when the license has been expired or inactive for a period of more than three months but less than one year, or supervising more occupational therapy assistants than allowed by law.
 A class "B" violation may be issued to a person who has committed a class "C" violation who has two or more prior, separate class "C" violations.

-(3) Class "C" violations shall not be less than $50 nor more than $500.
-Class "C" violations are violations which the executive officer, or his or her designee, has determined involve a person who has violated a statute or regulation relating to the practice of occupational therapy.
+(3) Class "C" violations shall not be less than $50 nor more than $1,000.
+Class "C" violations are violations that the executive officer, or his or her designee, has determined involve a person who has violated a statute or regulation relating to the practice of occupational therapy.
 A class "C" violation is a minor or technical violation which is neither directly or potentially detrimental to patients nor potentially impacts their care.
-Such violations may include, but are not limited to, practicing without a current and active license, failing to disclose a conviction or convictions in the application process, and failing to notify the Board of any changes in the licensee's or certificate holder's address of record.
-A class "C" violation may also be issued to a licensee or certificate holder who fails to respond to a written request by the board for additional information relating to a renewal application.
+Such violations may include, but are not limited to, practicing when the license has been expired or inactive for a period of three months or less, failing to disclose a conviction or convictions in the application process, or failing to provide a patient or client or the guardian of a patient or client access to their medical records pursuant to Health and Safety Code Section 123110.
+A class "C" violation may also be issued to a licensee who fails to respond to a written request by the board for additional information relating to a renewal application.

 (b) In determining the amount of an administrative fine, the executive officer, or his or her designee, shall consider the following factors: